marianabarboza23/marianabarboza23/README.md

 - 👋 Hi, I’m @marianabarboza23
 - 👀 I’m interested na arquitetura
-- 🌱 I’m currently
+- 🌱 I’m currently no ensino medio
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on no meu futuro com a arquitetura
 - 📫 How to reach me ...

 <!---